sc2-pulse/reveal-sc2-opponent/README.md

 * Opponents who are playing their first game in last 40 minutes can't be detected.
 * SC2 Pulse is about 5 minutes behind, and revealed data is provided by SC2 Pulse editors, so the data is approximate and may be invalid.
 * Windows console doesn't support asian glyphs by default.
 If you use the console and want to see glyphs, then you need to change the default font to `MS Gothic`.
 RMB on the console header->Defaults->Font.
+* When using Windows notifications for the first time, Windows will ask you for emergency notification permission for this script.
+You must allow it.
+Emergency notifications are always on top of everything else, otherwise notifications will be created but you won't see them because they will be below the SC2 game client window.
+Make sure the `Get notifications from apps and other senders` option is enabled in `Notification & Actions` section of your Windows settings.

 ## Running
 Download script files(.bat and .ps1) to the same directory.
 Run the `reveal-sc2-opponent.bat` script.